SALHI-1/SALHI-1/README.md

 ### 👨‍💻 About Me

-I'm a passionate Software Engineering student at FST Tanger, where I’m building a strong foundation in computer science, algorithms, and systems design.
-My academic path is guided by a deep curiosity about how technology can solve real-world problems.
+I'm a passionate Software Engineering student at FST Tanger 🏫, where I’m building a strong foundation in computer science, algorithms, and systems design.
+My academic journey is driven by a deep curiosity about how technology can solve real-world problems 🌍.

-Currently, I'm focusing on Intelligent Systems and Full Stack Web Development.
-I enjoy combining the power of backend logic with intuitive frontend design to create responsive and dynamic web applications.
+Currently, I'm focusing on Intelligent Systems 🤖 and Full Stack Web Development 🧑‍💻.
+I enjoy combining backend logic with frontend design to build responsive and dynamic web applications 🌐.

-I'm also diving into modern technologies like Symfony, Angular, and AI tools—always looking for ways to expand my tech stack and improve my problem-solving skills.
+I'm also exploring modern technologies like Symfony, Angular, and AI tools 🚀 — always aiming to expand my skillset and tackle new technical challenges 🔧.

-Beyond web development, I have a genuine passion for game development with Unity, where creativity meets logic in exciting and interactive ways.
+Beyond web development, I have a genuine passion for game development with Unity 🎮, where creativity and logic come together to bring ideas to life ✨.

-Whether it's working on solo projects, collaborating with teams, or learning new frameworks, I'm driven by a simple mindset: build, break, learn, and repeat.
+Whether it's personal projects, team collaborations, or experimenting with new frameworks, I’m driven by a simple mindset: build, break, learn, and repeat 🔁.

 ---

 ### 🛠️ Technologies & Tools